lease and licence

 Lease and licence

-To ascertain whether a document creates a lease and licence, the substance of the material must be
+To ascertain whether a document creates a lease and licence, the substance of the material must be preferred to the form.
+Whether they intended to create a lease of a licence.

 If the document creates an interest in the property, it is a lease; but if it only permits another to make use of the property, of which the legal possession continues with the owner, it is a licence; and if under the document a party gets exclusive possession of the property, prima facie, he is considered to be a tenant; but circumstances may be established which negatived the intention to create a lease.